 High School Business Courses

 Accounting I provides students with the basic knowledge of accounting procedures, including analyzing and journalizing business transactions; constructing worksheets; calculating and recording adjusting entries; preparing financial statements; and finalizing the accounting cycle through closing entries.
 Special journals, subsidiary accounts and payroll reports and taxes will also be introduced.
 Emphasis is placed on service and merchandising businesses in a sole proprietorship or corporate setting.
 All students, regardless of the career they choose, can benefit from accounting instruction in their own personal business affairs.
-This course is highly recommended for students in grades 10 through 12, who are considering any business major at the collegiate level.
+This course is highly recommended for students in grades 10 through 12, who are considering any advanced business course in high school or at the collegiate level.
 Advanced Studies Course - SUNY College Credit available through ECC.

 This is an option as the capstone course for the CTE endorsement in Accounting.